 Since listing on 31 March 2023, surface sampling and MT geophysics have been completed, drill hole JAM24-01 completed and Jam 24-02 is underway.
 Progress to date has been exceptional as measured by lithium assays.
 The MT Geophysics at Tomas III on Incahuasi salar is very prospective.
 In July 2023, a 10 hole drill program was approved for Formentera and a three well program for Cilon is pending.
-Samples as high as 1,100ppm lithium (2 June 2023 announcement) were recorded at Formentera and a Lithium value of 591ppm in well JAM 24-01.
+Samples as high as 1,100ppm lithium (2 June 2023 announcement) were recorded at Formentera and a Lithium value of 591ppm in well JAM 24-01 (Outstanding Assay Results from First Drilling in Argentina released on 3 May 2024).
 Very low resistivities were recorded to more than a kilometre depth during the MT Geophysics survey at Formentera.
-The Company confirms it is not aware of any new information or data that materially affects the information in this announcement including "92% Lithium Extraction from Formentera Brines" on 12 September 2023.
+The Company confirms it is not aware of any new information or data that materially affects the information in this announcement.